COVID-19 Restaurant Resourcesby

 Chris also turned to technology to help with the new business model of takeout only, setting up TouchBistro Online Ordering when it launched in early April.
 He says it only took two hours to get his online menu up and running.
 “What installation?”
 Chris says, when asked about the installation process.
 “You don’t have to do anything.
 You basically have it already because you’re using the till.”

 Now, he can accept orders right from his website without any commission fees.
-Chris liked the fact that because he was already a TouchBistro customer, the setup was seamless and the product was easy to use – not to mention free for the first 12 months.
+Chris liked the fact that because he was already a TouchBistro customer, the setup was seamless and the product was easy to use.

 Plus, having a direct online ordering platform is saving Chris money on third-party fees and extra staff.
 “It sounds silly but to have two people on the phone taking orders can be unproductive,” he says.
 “It also means that there’s a possibility of error.”